yujia1/DodingGame/README.md

 #Tips:
-The application may not work on MacOX since clear terminal command line in shell doesn't work,
+The application may not work on Windows since I have windows sys to test it.